 Being part of a neighborhood watch program can significantly enhance the security of your area.
 Collective vigilance is a powerful deterrent against crime.

-21. Install Peephole or Doorbell Camera
+21. Install a Peephole or Doorbell Camera

 Knowing who’s at the door before opening it is crucial.
 A peephole or a smart doorbell camera adds a layer of security and convenience.